acminor/PDFCode/README.md

 PDFCode was inspired by the htags program of GNU Global.

-The main reason for designing PDFCode was to test the ability to use programs such as Noteability or Goodnotes etc. to annotate source code.
+The main reason for designing PDFCode was to test the ability to use programs such as Noteability or GoodNotes etc. to annotate source code.
 Linking of the code was done to facilitate a more editor like environment.